 In Memory of 9/11/2001 Rescue Workers

-Manhattan is a large island with Queens and Brooklyn to the east, and West New York, Union City, and Hoboken to the west in New Jersey.
-Despite its small land size, it is still the cultural epicenter of the United States, with thousands of people residing here.
-Some of the most iconic American locations are found here, including the Age of Advertising, Madison Square Garden, Central Park, Times Square, Grand Central Station, and the Puerto Rican Day Parade.
-These locations bring an authentic experience that can only be found in this beautiful place.
+What could be said about Manhattan that hasn’t already?
+It’s a large island, flanked by Queens and Brooklyn to the east, and West New York, Union City, and Hoboken to the west in New Jersey.
+It’s still the cultural epicenter of the United States, nearly 450 years after its creation.
+It’s one of the smallest communities by land size, yet the most populated in the US.
+Some of the world’s most iconic photographs have been taken in various locations in Manhattan.
+The Age of Advertising, Madison Square Garden, Central Park, Times Square, Grand Central Station, the Puerto Rican Day Parade, all resides in Manhattan.
+It is a worldly experience that can only be found in one place.

-Whether we were sleeping, eating, or getting ready for work, we all remember that specific morning how we felt when we heard the news that New York had been attacked.
-We stopped what we were doing as our bodies stood in shock that this atrocity could happen in our beloved country.
-No suffering has been greater than the thousands of lives that were lost on September 11, 2001.
+We remember where we were sitting, or standing, or that we were in bed, the awful day.
+We remember the words of the first reporting.
+We remember how different we felt at that moment.
+We remember the loss.
+And no loss has been greater in that event than the amount of life stolen from us.
 Nearly 3,000 civilians were killed, another 6,000 were injured on that day.
-Years later, there are over 70,000 people in the U.S. being monitored for health conditions that they have been exposed to from this event.
-Most of these people include first responders who are dying and suffering from unnatural causes due to their efforts.
+But beyond even those terrible numbers, there are over 70,000 people in the country that are being monitored in the years after 9/11, many of them rescue workers.
+They are dying, as each day passes, and not from natural causes.
 A report from the World Trade Center Health Program in 2013 studied over 21,000 rescue workers, comprised of police, firefighters, paramedics, EMTs, military personnel, Search and Rescue workers, medical staff, and a litany of other first responders, which concluded that these brave souls suffer from a 15 percent higher chance of accruing cancer than those of us who did not work in the rescue efforts.
-Of the current living rescue workers, nearly 5,600 have some form of cancer, compared to 1,822 reported between 2002 and 2014.
-There are now 50 types of cancer identified as being linked to this study.
-While there has been no public health statement published, we cannot ignore the correlation between Ground Zero and these health issues.
+At last count, of the currently living rescue workers, nearly 5,600 have some form of cancer, compared to 1,822 reported between 2002 and 2014.
+There are now 50 types of cancer identified as being significant to the study.
+And though researchers are hesitant to make direct connections to Ground Zero and these health issues, the correlations are coming into view.

-We lost 343 New York City Firefighters, 37 Port Authority Police Officers, 23 New York City Police Officers, either EMT’s and Paramedics from private services, and one New York Fire Patrolman on September 11th, 2001 at the World Trade Center.
-More rescue workers continue to die as they need our aid to battle this ongoing tragedy they will continue to suffer with.
-This tragedy highlights the challenges that front-line workers endure and how they continue to battle with these trials’ years later.
+We lost 343 New York City Firefighters, 37 Port Authority Police Officers, 23 New York City Police Officers, eight EMT’s and Paramedics from private services, and one New York Fire Patrolman on September 11th, 2001 at the World Trade Center.
+We continue to lose more rescue workers as days unfold.
+This terrible incident, more than any other incident is known in the world, highlights the difficulties that those on our frontlines can experience, even long after dealing with an incident.
 It is our most sincere hope here at CaseGuard, that when you are interacting with any first responder, that you remember the aftermaths faced by those at 9/11, and consider that the person in front of you may be experiencing similar circumstances, and perhaps you should exercise humility, over judgment.

 In memory of all 9/11 rescue workers, those passed, and those who continue to stand.
-We thank you for your service, your dedication, and your bravery to always putting other people's lives first before your own.
+We thank you for being the steadfast men and women of honor, courage, and compassion that we’ve always known you to be.